In general, food takes 24 to 72 hours to move through your digestive tract. The exact time depends on the amount and types of foods you’ve eaten.

 A lack of sleep is linked to obesity, which can contribute to problems with your digestive system.

-Excess stress can worsen digestive conditions like heartburn.
+Excess stress can worsen digestive conditions like heartburn and irritable bowel syndrome.
 Stress-relieving techniques such as meditation and yoga can help calm your mind.